IABTechLab/uid2docs/docs/getting-started/gs-encryption-decryption.md

 ### Prerequisites and Notes

-Before using the script, check the prerequisites and notes for the language you're using
+Before using the script, check the prerequisites and notes for the language you're using.

 <Tabs groupId="language-selection">
 <TabItem value='py' label='Python'>